chibisnorlax/acnhfaq/index.md

 For more detailed info, visit https://cestislife.github.io/halloween.

 ### Countdown (New Year)
 The countdown happens on New Year’s eve.
 Isabelle will be outside of resident service handing out lightsticks.
-Tom nook is outside too, selling new year’s hats and party poppers.
+Tom nook will also be outside selling New Year’s hats and party poppers.
 You can buy four different colored hats from him.
 As the year draws to a close, villagers will gather in the plaza to countdown to the new year.
 At midnight, the year ends with a fireworks display.

 ## Time Travel
 ### What is time travel?